 Community based mental health: A sustainable blended revenue business model.

-Response: Larter worked closely with Camcare to understand the organisation’s strategic priorities, client profile, current service mix, staff capabilities and management preferences in relation to a new fee-for-service model.
-Larter then prepared a discussion paper that included a business model for Medicare-funded mental health services at Camcare.
+Response: Larter worked closely with Camcare to understand the organisation’s strategic priorities, client profile, service mix, staff capabilities and management preferences in relation to a fee-for-service model.
+Larter prepared a discussion paper that included a business model for Medicare-funded mental health services at Camcare.

 The analysis considered critical project governance, financial and operational elements and provided a six-phase implementation plan.
 The paper also addressed the wide range of decisions that need to be made to inform a business model and recommendations.
 These include client eligibility, billing policy, method to remunerate providers with rights of private practice, taxation, insurance, service coordination, and establishing and monitoring targets to maximise financial viability i.e. throughput and correct %-split.
 Larter also provided a three-year financial forecast on a spreadsheet with key variables that can be adjusted by the client.

 Outcome: Following Larter’s presentation of the business case and financial modelling to the Camcare board in September 2015, the board resolved to implement the proposed model subject to further internal assessment and the establishment of a project plan with KPIs.